djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 id: 4ndmblmh5zuf09cx5rgw0k1
 title: 'Introducing...
 Carpe Noctem'
 desc: "An Explorer's Guide to Collaborative Imagination"
-updated: 1727281264134
+updated: 1727287777542
 created: 1725171371808
 ---

 ## An Explorer's Guide to Collaborative Imagination

 Good evening from [[the ol' Magic Store|idea.the-magic-store]]: Los Angeles, California.
-I'm a creative technologist and a role-player, and I'm on a mission to help people deconstruct, remix, and engage with the multiverse, leaving good stories in the wake.
+I'm a creative technologist and a role-player, and I'm on a mission to help people build, deconstruct, remix, and engage with the multiverse, leaving good stories in the wake.

 ## What's This All About, Then?